MIPS/gcc/gcc/jit/docs/intro/install.rst

 "Hello world"
 =============

+Let's look at how to build and run programs that use the library.

-Here's a trivial "hello world" program that uses the library to synthesize a call to `printf` and use it to write a message to stdout.
+Here's a toy "hello world" program that uses the library to synthesize a call to `printf` and use it to write a message to stdout.

    .. literalinclude:: ../examples/install-hello-world.c